-Blockchain technology has seen tremendous advances in its brief history and, as a result, several prominent blockchain use cases have emerged.
+Blockchain technology has seen tremendous advances in its brief history and, as a result, many prominent blockchain use cases have emerged.
 Blockchain is now overcoming challenges in a wide range of industries and has even fostered the rise of entirely new industries, such as DeFi (decentralized finance).

 Moreover, adopting blockchain technology is quickly becoming more practical for individuals, startups, and large enterprises.
 Gartner’s 2019 CIO Survey revealed that only 3% of surveyed CIOs had deployed blockchains, but 60% expect their organizations to deploy blockchains within the next three years.
 Gartner also estimates blockchain will generate $3.1 trillion in new business value by 2030.
 Let’s take a look at some of the major blockchain use cases driving this anticipated level of adoption and growth.